maiskt/hackathon.github.io/docs/10-Loans.md

 + 0= "No"

 ## LOAN_GROUP
-Ever borrowed money from a village savings and loan association
+Ever borrowed money from a village savings and loan association.

 Levels: